AP United States History Updates and New Resources for 2019-20

 This chart shows recommended scores for granting credit, and how much credit should be awarded, for each AP course.
 Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy Search.

-Meet the current Development Committee for AP U.S. History.
+Meet the Development Committee for AP U.S. History.